War in Afghanistan (2001–2021): Coalition mistakes, Taliban start to re-organize

 The Taliban undertook relatively few actions until 2005.
-Pamphlets by Taliban and other groups turned up strewn in towns and the countryside in early 2003, urging Islamic faithful to rise up against US forces and other foreign soldiers in a holy war.
+Pamphlets by Taliban and other groups appeared in towns and the countryside in early 2003, urging Muslims to take up a holy war against Americans and other foreign troops.
 American attention was diverted from Afghanistan when US forces invaded Iraq in March 2003.
 In May 2003, the Taliban Supreme Court's chief justice, Abdul Salam, proclaimed that the Taliban were back, regrouped, rearmed, and ready for guerrilla war to expel US forces from Afghanistan.

 As the summer of 2003 continued, Taliban attacks gradually increased in frequency.
 Dozens of Afghan government soldiers, NGO humanitarian workers, and several US soldiers died in the raids, ambushes, and rocket attacks.
 Besides guerrilla attacks, Taliban fighters began building up forces in the district of Dey Chopan District in Zabul Province.
 The Taliban decided to make a stand there.
-Over the course of the summer, up to 1,000 guerrillas moved there.
+Over the summer, up to 1,000 guerrillas moved there.
 Over 220 people, including several dozen Afghan police, were killed in August 2003.
 On 11 August, NATO assumed control of ISAF.

-Taliban leader Mullah Omar reorganized the movement, and in 2003 launched an insurgency against the government and ISAF.
-From the second half of 2003 and through 2004 operations started intensifying, with night letters followed by kidnappings and assassinations of government officials and collaborating village elders by 2005, with the former leaving villages in fear.
-Government schools and clinics were also burned down.
+Omar reorganized the movement, and in 2003, launched an insurgency against the government and ISAF.
+From the second half of 2003 and through 2004, operations intensified, with night letters followed by kidnappings and assassinations of government officials and collaborating village elders by 2005, with the former leaving villages in fear.
+Government schools and clinics were burned down.

 Privately, the Taliban were preparing a grand offensive against the Coalition.
 It was to be several years in the making so that enough strength could be gathered.
-Mullah Dadullah was put in charge of the offensive.
+Dadullah was put in charge of it.
 His tactics were largely effective.
-He was responsible for introducing suicide bombing into wide use around 2004, as previously the Taliban had not been enamored by suicide or taking civilian lives; that had been an Al-Qaeda tactic.
+He was responsible for introducing suicide bombing into wide use around 2004, as previously, suicide or taking civilian lives had only been an al-Qaeda tactic.
 A network of madrassas in Pakistan catering to Afghan refugees provided a steady stream of extremist recruits willing to die.